BadeaTayea/Symbolic-PDE-Discovery/README.md

 $$

 In this project, we intend to recover the governing, time-dependent PDE(s) of **three unknown systems** by constructing an overcomplete candidate library from the solution (observed measurements) and its derivatives, and then selecting the terms that are most informative about the dynamics of the system.
-The project here is in parallel to the work done by [[3]](#resources).
+The project here is in parallel to the work done by [[3]](#resources), and was worked on as part of the course **"AI in the Sciences and Engineering"** at ETH Zürich.

 <div style="text-align: center;">